 - Who are they?
 Specifically, who is your ideal customer?
 It’s important for you to spend some time thinking about them as real people, not a mass of humanity known as “my prospective customers.”
 They’re not a mass of faceless humans.
 They’re real people with real dreams and challenges.

 - What do they want?
 This is no time to lack bravery.
-Do not take the simple way out and say something banal here, like, “They want to be happy,” or “They want to grow their business.”
+Do not take the easy way out and say something banal here, like, “They want to be happy,” or “They want to grow their business.”
 Too broad!
 Instead, ask yourself what they specifically want.
 What are they trying to achieve in their personal and professional life?
 What problems get in their way?
 Where are they stuck?

 Now, write a headline that promises to help them create the life they want or to solve an important problem.